 You may already have a resume template or an older version of your resume, in which case, you don’t need a resume outline.
 If you’re confident about the sections you’ll be including, how you’ll order those sections, and what resume format you’ll use, then it’s time to complete your resume!

-The Six Sections of Your Resume Outline
+Six Sections of a Professional Resume Outline

 If you’ve made it this far, we’ll take a quick peek at every section you’ll need (and some optional sections) on your resume outline, offering helpful resume tips and writing tips along the way.